Hawkeye Scrutiny of Iowa Sex Offender Laws From DoNotPay

 While this can be helpful, you could easily miss a sex offender moving into your building or county if you don’t perform regular searches.

-This is where DoNotPay comes in—we can search the Iowa registry and give you weekly updates if you choose, meaning you will be informed of any changes when they happen!
+This is where DoNotPay comes in—we can if you choose, meaning you will be informed of any changes when they happen!

 We know how much you value your safety!
 That’s why DoNotPay has developed our Sex Offender Search feature.
 This product can search for sex offenders in your neighborhood or specific names across the country.
 We can even keep you in the loop with weekly updates on your search parameters if you choose!